BeastEren/PRODIGY_WD_03/README.md

 tic-tac-toe/
 ├── index.html
 ├── css/
-│   └── styles.css
+│   └── style.css
 └── js/
     └── script.js
 ```

 - `index.html`: The main HTML file that sets up the structure of the web page.
-- `css/styles.css`: The CSS file that contains styles for the game board and interface.
+- `css/style.css`: The CSS file that contains styles for the game board and interface.
 - `js/script.js`: The JavaScript file that contains the game logic and functionality.

 ## Game Logic